KitWong2048/Cooperative-Caching/README.md

 # Cooperative-Caching

 ## Description
-The code simulate 3 different segment caching algrithms for P2P networks.
+The code simulates 3 different segment caching algrithms for P2P networks.

 ### 1) The centralized caching algorithm
 which iterates through each segment following a descending